odinthenerd/accelerated-entry-into-cpp14/Itinerary.md

  - keywords / operator (everything that is not a keyword is built somewhere in a library using C++)
  - in the beginning god created main (hah! not a keyword, but special)
  - function (with overloading but no overload rules, no ADL)
+ - operators
+ - overloaded operators
  - if / else
  - struct / class (especially memory organization, POD, base class etc.)
- - overloaded operators
- - namespaces 1
+ - scope operator
  - aliases 1 pointer, reference
  - member function
- - string is different
+ - string is different (string is a class with many overloaded operators)
  - hello world

-Übung:
+Homework:
  - BMI calculator

  # Part 2
  - implicit conversions
  - function overload resolution
- - namespaces 2
+ - namespaces
  - ADL (argument dependant lookup)
  - declairation / deffinition
  - organization / headder / headder only